naiyerasif/site/blog/2018-08-25-docker-network-communication.md

 ---
-title: Docker Network Sharing
+title: Docker Network Communication
-path: docker-network-sharing
+path: docker-network-communication
-date: 2018-12-19
+date: 2019-07-06
-summary: Create an Angular app that calls a REST endpoint using Docker Network URL, both running on different stacks
+summary: Create an Angular application that consumes a REST microservice, both running on a Docker stack exposing the microservice endpoint only to the Angular application and not to the browser
 tags: ['docker', 'angular', 'micronaut', 'microservices']
 ---

-#### Objective
+## Objective

-Create an Angular app that calls a REST endpoint using Docker Network URL, both running on different stacks.
+Create an Angular application that consumes a REST microservice, both running on a Docker stack exposing the microservice endpoint only to the Angular application and not to the browser.

->   **Ingredients**
->
+> **Requisites**
 > - Java 8 or higher
->   -   Node 8 or higher
+> - Node 12 or higher
->   -   Micronaut CLI (get it from <http://micronaut.io/download.html>); a different framework can also be used.
-Micronaut v1.0.0 was used in this example.
+> - Micronaut CLI (can be found at <http://micronaut.io/download.html>); a different framework can also be used. v1.1.3 was used in this example.
->   -   Angular CLI (run `npm install -g @angular/cli` to install it globally); you can use `yarn global @angular/cli` if NPM is not up to your taste. v7.0.0 was used in this example.
+> - Angular CLI (run `npm install -g @angular/cli` or `yarn global add @angular/cli` to install it globally). v8.0.1 was used in this example.

-### Step 1: Create a REST endpoint
+## Create a REST endpoint

-Execute the following command to create a simple Micronaut app with Gradle support:
+Execute the following command on your favorite terminal to generate a simple Micronaut app with Gradle support:

 ```bash
 mn create-app com.mflash.app.greeter